Goulburn Correctional Centre: History

 Areas for agricultural cultivation were introduced in 1897-1899 and a bakery was constructed in 1916.
-In 1957 work commenced on a new cell block outside the walls of the gaol to accommodate prisoners employed at the agricultural area.
+In 1957, work commenced on a new cell block outside the walls of the gaol to accommodate prisoners employed at the agricultural area.
 This wing opened in 1961.
 During 1966-1967 a new education block and auditorium were completed.

 For eighty years up to the 1970s, Goulburn was the establishment within the NSW penal system with a particular role in the reformation of first time and young offenders.
 It had a long history of agricultural and industrial training and education and built up a strong economic and social association with the town of Goulburn.

 The prison was renamed the Goulburn Reformatory in 1928, and became known as the Goulburn Training Centre in 1949.
-In 1992 the centre was again renamed - Goulburn Correctional Centre.
+In 1992 the centre was again renamed Goulburn Correctional Centre.

-In 1986-1988 the first major redevelopment project was undertaken.
+In 1986–1988, the first major redevelopment project was undertaken.
 It involved the extension of the perimeter walls to include a new industrial and sports area and the construction of a high security segregation unit.

 Initially, Goulburn was one of the principal gaols in NSW.
 Its early prime focus was upon the first offenders where a program of employment, educational opportunities, physical education in addition to the scheme of restricted association was credited for a relatively low level of re-offending.

-In 2015 Goulburn attracted controversy after a prisoner who was housed in the maximum security wing escaped after he cut through a gate at the back of a small secure exercise yard attached to his cell, tied bed sheets together to scale a wall, and put a pillow around his waist to avoid being hurt by razor wire.
+In 2015, Goulburn attracted controversy after a prisoner who was housed in the maximum security wing escaped after he cut through a gate at the back of a small secure exercise yard attached to his cell, tied bed sheets together to scale a wall, and put a pillow around his waist to avoid being hurt by razor wire.
 In the same year the Minister for Corrections announced that security would be tightened following a breach when an inmate was caught with a contraband mobile phone that he used to upload pictures and text to a social media website.

-In late 2016 a 2-year trial of mobile phone jamming equipment at the prison was approved by the Australian Communications and Media Authority (ACMA); following a successful trial of jamming at the Lithgow Correctional Centre.
+In late 2016, a two-year trial of mobile phone jamming equipment at the prison was approved by the Australian Communications & Media Authority; following a successful trial of jamming at the Lithgow Correctional Centre.
+In November 2021 a five-year permit was granted for the use of mobile phone jamming equipment at the prison.